danielcbit/apcctrl/doc/manual/cables.rst

 -  All USB cables such as 940-0127[A/B]

-Voltage Signalling Features Supported by Apcupsd for Various Cables
+Voltage Signalling Features Supported by apcctrl for Various Cables
 -------------------------------------------------------------------

-The following table shows the features supported by the current version of apcupsd for various cables running the UPS in voltage-signalling mode.
+The following table shows the features supported by the current version of apcctrl for various cables running the UPS in voltage-signalling mode.

 ============= ========== =========== ========== ==================